AACN: Nursing Shortage Fact Sheet

 - In February 2009, Senator Richard Durbin (D-IL) introduced the Nurse Education, Expansion and Development Act (NEED Act).
 If passed, the NEED Act would amend Title VIII to authorize Capitation Grants (formula grants) for nursing schools to increase the number of faculty and students.
 Capitation grants have been effective in addressing past nursing shortages. www.aacn.nche.edu/government-affairs/archives/2008/CapGrants.pdf

 - In February 2002, Johnson & Johnson launched the Campaign for Nursing’s Future, a multimedia initiative to promote careers in nursing and polish the image of nursing.
-This multimillion dollar effort includes television commercials, a recruitment video, a Web site, brochures, and other visuals.
-In 2007, Johnson & Johnson generously committed to extending this winning campaign for another five years. www.discovernursing.com
+This multimillion dollar effort includes television commercials, a recruitment video, a website, brochures, and other visuals. www.discovernursing.com

 Last Update May 18, 2017